wrgeorge1983/Tom/docs/docs/real/index.md

 ## The Problem

-Network automation projects consistently require the same foundational components, yet these are often re-implemented for each project.
+Network automation projects constantly require the same basic components just to make it work00, yet these are often re-implemented for each project.
 More critically, services that interact directly with users through web interfaces or chat applications should not communicate directly with network equipment or manage credentials.
 Security vulnerabilities in user-facing services are common, even among experienced engineering teams, and creating a direct path to network infrastructure creates unnecessary risk.

 The network automation ecosystem offers a substantial toolbox—transport drivers, parsing engines, template renderers, inventory systems, and credential management—but integrating these components well and securely represents a significant engineering challenge that shouldn't be repeated for every project.